-- Eating food during class hours, or chewing gum.

-- Inappropriate use of the school uniform.

-- Inconsiderate conduct towards school personnel or materials.

-- Inappropriate or distracting language (obscene language) or actions

-- Inappropriate physical contact.

-- Accumulated absences.

-- Other handbook infringements.
+- Eating food during class hours, or chewing gum. - Interruptions that harm the learning-teaching process, or disregard of given instructions. - Distracting behavior, attention-seeking. - Incorrect school uniform (if the student does not have the correct uniform, they should be sent to the Counseling Office). - Inconsiderate conduct towards school personnel or materials. - Inappropriate or distracting language/tone or actions. - Inappropriate physical contact. - Other small infringements.